nairanikita/CSGY-6513-Big-Data-Finals-Project/README.md

 ---

 ## 2. High-Level Code Logic

-1. **Data Preprocessing**
- ### Loading:
+## 2.1 Loading

- ● Leveraged PySpark for handling large datasets and efficient sampling.
+- Leveraged PySpark for handling large datasets and efficient sampling.
- ● Example: Sampled 1% of the "Hourly Ridership Data" for exploratory analysis to manage memory usage and improve computation speed.
+- Example: Sampled 1% of the "Hourly Ridership Data" for exploratory analysis to manage memory usage and improve computation speed.

- ### Cleaning:
+## 2.2 Cleaning

- ● Removedduplicates to ensure data integrity.
+- Removedduplicates to ensure data integrity.
- ● Handledmissing values to avoid inconsistencies in analysis.
+- Handledmissing values to avoid inconsistencies in analysis.
- ● Standardized column names for uniformity across datasets.
+- Standardized column names for uniformity across datasets.

- Transformation:
+## 2.3 Transformation

- ● Created ageosphere for mapping geographic locations using latitudes and
+- Created ageosphere for mapping geographic locations using latitudes and longitudes.
- ### longitudes.
- ● Calculated and added a distance parameter derived from geosphere calculations to analyze ridership patterns relative to location.
+- Calculated and added a distance parameter derived from geosphere calculations to analyze ridership patterns relative to location.
- ● Derived newfeatures, such as:
+- Derived newfeatures, such as:
- ○ "DayofWeek"forunderstanding weekly ridership trends.
+  - "DayofWeek"forunderstanding weekly ridership trends.
- ○ "HourofDay"for analyzing peak and off-peak usage.
+  - "HourofDay"for analyzing peak and off-peak usage.

- ### Merging:
+## 2.4 Merging

- ● Integrated multiple datasets by utilizing key attributes:
+- Integrated multiple datasets by utilizing key attributes:
- ○ Station Complex ID for unifying station-level data.
+  - Station Complex ID for unifying station-level data.
- ○ Transit Times for detailed ridership analysis.
+  - Transit Times for detailed ridership analysis.
- ○ AgencyInformation for merging ridership datasets.
+  - AgencyInformation for merging ridership datasets.

-2. **Exploratory Analysis**
+## 2.5 Exploratory Analysis

 - Use Jupyter notebook to analyze hourly/daily ridership patterns.
 - Visualize service alert frequency and impact on ridership.
 - Map ADA-compliance gaps with GeoPandas.

-3. **Model Training**
+## 2.6 Model Training

 - Load processed data into a Pandas DataFrame.
 - Split into training and test sets.
 - Train an XGBoost regressor with hyperparameter tuning (randomized search).
 - Evaluate R² and RMSE on test set.

-4. **Interpretability**
+## 2.7 Interpretability

 - Compute SHAP values on a stratified sample.
 - Generate feature importance plots and local explanation examples.
 ---

 ## 3. Prerequisites